stratumn/agent/packages/agent-client-js/README.md

 - `batchSize`: size of each batch when loading all segments (default 20)
 - `mapIds`: return segments with specified map ID
 - `prevLinkHash`: return segments with specified previous link hash
+- `linkHashes`: return segments match one of the linkHashes (array)
 - `tags`: return segments that contains all the tags (array)

 ```javascript